- Common uses

 WHY is this medicine prescribed?

-Enzalutamide is used to treat prostate cancer that has spread to other parts of the body in men who have not been helped by certain other medical and surgical treatments that decrease testosterone levels.
+Enzalutamide is used to treat prostate cancer that has spread to other parts of the body in men and who have been helped by certain medical and surgical treatments that decrease testosterone levels.
+It is also used to treat prostate cancer in men who have not been helped by certain medical and surgical treatments that decrease testosterone levels.
 Enzalutamide is in a class of medications called androgen receptor inhibitors.
 It works by blocking the effects of androgen (a male reproductive hormone) to stop the growth and spread of cancer cells.